The How (and Why!) to Facilitate Lactation Success:

-Through brief lectures with Q&A, videos with narration, and interactive discussions, the panel will discuss:
+What is the format?
+Brief lectures with Q&A, videos with narration, and interactive discussions.

 The benefits of breastmilk and the Canadian Neonatal Network (CNN) benchmarks for breastfeeding - Where are the opportunities for improvement?